Tesla Model X review - Engines, performance and drive

 There are no conventional engines in the Tesla Model X, as it’s electric only.
 There are different models, however, which give different performance and range figures.

-The Long Range accelerates from 0-60mph in 4.4 seconds and has a 155mph top speed.
-Despite those impressive figures, it also has a WLTP-tested range of 314 miles.
+The Dual Motor version accelerates from 0-60mph in 3.8 seconds and has a 155mph top speed.
+Despite those impressive figures, it also has a claimed range of 348 miles.

-The 503bhp Alfa Romeo Stelvio Quadrifoglio takes 3.8 seconds to reach 62mph, so the 2.7-second 0-60mph time of the top-spec Tesla Model X Performance in 'Ludicrous Mode' makes it one of the world's fastest accelerating SUVs - thanks to 967Nm of torque available from a standstill.
-The available top speed is 155mph.
+The 503bhp Alfa Romeo Stelvio Quadrifoglio takes 3.8 seconds to reach 62mph, so the 2.5-second 0-60mph time of the top-spec Tesla Model X Plaid makes it one of the world's fastest accelerating SUVs.

 In this review